TACC/Core-CMS-Resources/README.md

 Project-specific code built into the [Core CMS] project

 > **Note**
-> You need not clone this repo to work on a CMS project.
+> Do not clone this repo to work on a CMS project.
 Work on it directly within [Core CMS] as a [Git submodule][Git Submodules].

 > **Warning**
 > This repository is deprecated.
 To work on these projects further, first [migrate them to Core CMS Custom](#port-project).[^1]